plain-solutions-gmbh/kirby-form-block-suite/README.md

 ⭐️ &nbsp; You and/or the visitors will receive an email on incoming requests.

-⭐️ &nbsp; All the default text elements can be changed in the config or in the panel for each form.
+⭐️ &nbsp; All the default text elements (include mail template) can be changed in the config or in the panel for each form.

 ⭐️ &nbsp; Multiple forms allowed per page.